Tihati Production put on at the Hyatt Regency in Kaanapali. Open bar, delicious buffet and memorable show.

-Dessert Bar features Macadamia Nut Luau Cream Pie, Haupia with Toasted Coconut, Pineapple Cake and Bread Pudding.
+Dessert Bar features Macadamia Nut Brownies, Haupia with Toasted Coconut, Pineapple Upside down Cake and Bread Pudding.

 Children ages 5 and under are always free.

-The section of seats for Preferred are the center tables in the room, (center tables, 2nd row from the stage).
+The section of seats for Preferred are the center tables in 2nd row from the stage.
 Preferred guests will enter through the VIP entrance and be seated before the General line opens.
+Receive a fresh Ti leaf Lei.
 They will also be escorted to the buffet first.

 * Preferred seating sells out well in advance.
 Please call us if you would like to attend within 3 weeks of booking to ensure preferred seating is available.